ARTICLE I: BOARD OF DIRECTORS

 - Volunteers who wish to become foster homes are asked to complete a volunteer application online at www.buffalopugs.org, or fill out a paper copy and return it to the Buffalo Pug & Small Breed Rescue Inc. If accepted, the volunteer submits to a home inspection and signs a Foster Home Agreement, which releases the organization from any liability.

-- The foster home serves as a safe and comfortable environment for the rescue dog.
+- The foster home serves as a safe and comfortable environment for the rescue dog or cat .
 The foster home allows us to get to know something about the rescue dog before it is placed in a permanent home.

 - The foster home makes an effort to assess the rescue dog in terms of: